Simple Recipe Works: Vision-Language-Action Models are Natural Continual Learners with Reinforcement Learning: An Empirical Study of Continual RL for VLAs

 \textbf{Task Order Sensitivity.} Finally, we investigate the sensitivity of Sequential Fine-Tuning to task ordering.
 Classical continual learning methods often exhibit strong dependence on the order in which tasks are presented, particularly when tasks differ in difficulty or similarity.
 We construct alternative task sequences by permuting the order of tasks within the libero-spatial benchmark and repeat the continual training procedure.

 We evaluate Sequential Fine-Tuning and the multi-task oracle under these perturbations, and report the results for these experiments in Table~\ref{tab:perturb}.
 Across all conditions, Seq.
 FT maintains strong performance.
 Specifically, the \textbf{AVG} of Seq.
 FT consistently show a big increase from the base model, and maintains a $<5\%$ gap with the multi-task oracle (which, as discussed in Sec.~\ref{ss:gap}, can be bridged).
 The \textbf{NBT} stays below $2\%$ for all experiments, with frequent negative values, indicating the same absence of catastrophic forgetting that we noticed earlier.
 Finally, the \textbf{ZS} performance maintains a consistent edge over the multitask oracle, demonstrating the surprising ability of Seq.
 FT to boost generalization.

-Taken together, these robustness experiments indicate that the unexpected stability of Sequential Fine-Tuning is not a fragile artifact of benchmark design, but a consistent pattern across environmental, architectural, and sequential variations.
-We therefore turn to a mechanistic analysis to better understand the source of this behavior.
+Taken together, these robustness experiments indicate that the unexpected stability of Sequential Fine-Tuning is not a fragile artifact of benchmark design, but a \textbf{consistent pattern across environmental, architectural, and sequential variations}.